Sharp Sobolev regularity of restricted X-ray transforms: Introduction

-For $p\in [2,\infty]$ it is easy to obtain the sharp $L^p$ to $L_{1/(Lp)}^p$ estimate, which can be shown by using $L^2$ to $L_{1/(2L)}^2$ boundedness and interpolation in a similar manner as above.
-Corollary \ref{type} and Proposition \ref{nece} settle the problem of the optimal Sobolev regularity estimate for $\mathfrak R$ if $L\ge 2d$.
-However, some endpoint cases remain left open when $d<L\le 2d-1$, not to mention such estimates for the nondegenerate curve.
+For $p\in [2,\infty]$ it is easy to show the sharp $L^p$ --$L_{1/(Lp)}^p$ estimate, which can be shown by using the $L^2$--$L_{1/(2L)}^2$ estimate and interpolation in a similar manner as above.
+Corollary \ref{type} and Proposition \ref{nece} completely settle the problem of the optimal Sobolev regularity estimate for $\mathfrak R$ if $L\ge 2d-1$ when $p \neq (L+1)/L$.
+However, some endpoint cases remain left open not to mention such estimates for the nondegenerate curve.